ÀÏ˾»úÎçÒ¹¸£Àû

 1. •

-withholding taxes on trading and other income ― see the Foreign trading income guidance note
+withholding taxes on trading and other income ― see the Foreign trading income and Withholding tax guidance notes

 2. •

-controlled foreign company (CFC) and other anti-avoidance rules ― see the Introduction to CFCs and Shareholder issues ― international corporate structures guidance notes
+controlled foreign company (CFC) and other anti-avoidance rules ― see the Controlled foreign companies (CFCs) and Shareholder issues ― international corporate structures guidance notes

 3. •